MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex5_Sensitivity_Labels.md

 1. On the **Choose sensitivity labels to publish** page, select the **Choose sensitivity labels to publish** link.

-1. A side bar called **Sensitivity labels to publish** will appear on the right.
+1. The **Sensitivity labels to publish** pane will appear on the right.

 1. Select the **Internal** and **Internal/Employee Data (HR)** checkboxes.